RemyPorter/ShadowMusic/README.md

-# Shadow Music
+# Shaded Music
 A time-dimension-based synthesizer built using NumPy, for Python3.

-## Shadow Philosophy
+## Shaded Philosophy
-Shadow is designed to generate audio by broadcasting functions across a temporal space.
+Shaded is designed to generate audio by broadcasting functions across a temporal space.
 This means audio generation happens entirely in memory, and instead of using musical concepts like "beats" we tend to think in terms of intersecting and overlapping waveforms.
 It is, in its own way, designed to emulate the behavior of OpenGL fragment shaders, but for audio.

 Yes, that's a difficult and weird way to think about generating audio, but what it demonstrates is that a surpisingly small amount of code can generate a wide variety of complex sounds.
 This is less a tool for musical composition and more a tool for acoustic exploration.